Exercises and Simulations

 In the International Business Game, players act as the managers of international bicycle companies.
 Based on facts and events (demographic, political instability, climate, GDP, etc.), players determine strategic international decisions (such as building a factory in Brazil or in the UK, using an expat in China but a local manager in Denmark).
 Additional games are also available under the "business games" tab in the menu.

 Jeneryn in India creates a complex international negotiation scenario.
 Participants play the roles of executives of a U.S. medical transcription company contemplating growth through offshore outsourcing.
 Other participants play executives of an Indian company in Chennai interested in acquiring American business.
 All participants must act within company, country, and cultural constraints while working toward specific business objectives.
-Available for purchase on website.
+Available for purchase on the website.

 In Olin Life in China, a fictional insurance company is looking to expand into China.
 Three top officers will need to go to Shanghai to begin a negotiation process with the China Insurance Regulatory Commission.
 The purpose of the simulation is to teach negotiation strategies as well as the culture of Chinese business.
 The simulation is available for purchase on the site.